-6 163.
-The Monitor may review completed portions of administrative investigations and 7 resulting internal proceedings while they are pending, provided, however, that in such instances the 8 Monitor may review only those parts of such investigations and proceedings that have been completed 9 (such as the completed use of force report, completed Use of Force Review Board proceedings, or 10 completed Board of Rights proceedings).
-If the Monitor determines that any administrative use of force 11 or Complaint Form 1.28 investigation, which has been adjudicated or otherwise disposed or completed, 12 is inadequate under this Agreement, the Monitor shall confer with the Commission, Chief of Police and 13 the Inspector General, and provide a confidential written evaluation to the Department, the Inspector 14 General, and the DOJ containing the additional measures that should be taken with respect to future 15 investigations in order to satisfy this Agreement.
-Such evaluation shall be for the purpose of assisting the 16 Commission, the Chief of Police and the Inspector General in conducting future investigations, and shall 17 not obligate the Department to reopen or re-adjudicate any investigation.

-164. In monitoring the implementation of this Agreement, the Monitor shall maintain regular contact with the City, the Commission, the Chief of Police, the Inspector General as well as the DOJ.
+- 58. The Monitor may review completed portions of administrative investigations and resulting internal proceedings while they are pending, provided, however, that in such instances the Monitor may review only those parts of such investigations and proceedings that have been completed (such as the completed use of force report, completed Use of Force Review Board proceedings, or completed Board of Rights proceedings).
+If the Monitor determines that any administrative use of force or Complaint Form 1.28 investigation, which has been adjudicated or otherwise disposed or completed, is inadequate under this Agreement, the Monitor shall confer with the Commission, Chief of Police and the Inspector General, and provide a confidential written evaluation to the Department, the Inspector General, and the DOJ containing the additional measures that should be taken with respect to future investigations in order to satisfy this Agreement.
+Such evaluation shall be for the purpose of assisting the Commission, the Chief of Police and the Inspector General in conducting future investigations, and shall not obligate the Department to reopen or re-adjudicate any investigation. - 59.
+In monitoring the implementation of this Agreement, the Monitor shall maintain regular contact with the City, the Commission, the Chief of Police, the Inspector General as well as the DOJ.

-165. The Monitor shall have full and direct access to: (a) all Department employees, including the Inspector General, and all Department facilities (except facilities used solely for ATD activities) that the Monitor reasonably deems necessary to carry out the duties assigned to the Monitor by this Agreement; however, access to ATD personnel shall be for the sole purpose of monitoring administrative investigations, including of complaints, involving such personnel; and (b) within a reasonable time following notice to the City, or the Department (solely in the case of individual Police Commissioners) all other City officers, employees and facilities, and the individual Police Commissioners.
-The Monitor shall cooperate with the City and the Department to access people and facilities in a reasonable manner that, consistent with the Monitor's responsibilities, minimizes interference with daily operations.

-7 166.
-The Monitor shall have full and direct access to all City and Department documents, 8 including TEAMS II data and information, that the Monitor reasonably deems necessary to carry out the 9 duties assigned to the Monitor by this Agreement, except as access is limited in paragraphs 167, 168, 10 169, 170 and 171 or as to any such documents protected by the attorney-client privilege.
-Should the 11 City or the Department decline to provide the Monitor with access to a document based on attorney12 client privilege, the City shall provide the Monitor and DOJ with a log describing the document.

-14 167.
-The Monitor shall provide the City or Department with reasonable notice of a request 15 for copies of documents.
-Upon such request, the City and the Department shall provide the Monitor 16 with copies (electronic, where readily available, or hardcopy) of any documents that the Monitor is 17 entitled to access under this Agreement, including TEAMS II information and data, except for Sensitive 18 Data.
-The term "Sensitive Data" shall include confidential informant files, personnel files, and other 19 documents or data specifically designated as "Sensitive Data" in this Agreement.
-The City shall 20 cooperate with the Monitor to allow access to Sensitive Data for review in a reasonable manner that is 21 information and data as "non-public information," as defined in paragraph 168(a).
+- 60. The Monitor shall have full and direct access to: (a) all Department employees, including the Inspector General, and all Department facilities (except facilities used solely for ATD activities) that the Monitor reasonably deems necessary to carry out the duties assigned to the Monitor by this Agreement; however, access to ATD personnel shall be for the sole purpose of monitoring administrative investigations, including of complaints, involving such personnel; and (b) within a reasonable time following notice to the City, or the Department (solely in the case of individual Police Commissioners) all other City officers, employees and facilities, and the individual Police Commissioners.
+The Monitor shall cooperate with the City and the Department to access people and facilities in a reasonable manner that, consistent with the Monitor's responsibilities, minimizes interference with daily operations. - 61.
+The Monitor shall have full and direct access to all City and Department documents, including TEAMS II data and information, that the Monitor reasonably deems necessary to carry out the duties assigned to the Monitor by this Agreement, except as access is limited in paragraphs 167, 168, 169, 170 and 171 or as to any such documents protected by the attorney-client privilege.
+Should the City or the Department decline to provide the Monitor with access to a document based on attorney-client privilege, the City shall provide the Monitor and DOJ with a log describing the document. - 62.
+The Monitor shall provide the City or Department with reasonable notice of a request for copies of documents.
+Upon such request, the City and the Department shall provide the Monitor with copies (electronic, where readily available, or hardcopy) of any documents that the Monitor is entitled to access under this Agreement, including TEAMS II information and data, except for Sensitive Data.
+The term "Sensitive Data" shall include confidential informant files, personnel files, and other documents or data specifically designated as "Sensitive Data" in this Agreement.
+The City shall cooperate with the Monitor to allow access to Sensitive Data for review in a reasonable manner that is consistent with the Monitor's responsibilities and schedule.
+The Monitor shall treat copies of TEAMS II information and data as "non-public information," as defined in paragraph 168(a).